Close-up of the ‘Circles’ early childhood group art project, a mixed media process artwork showing colourful painted patterns and textures.

 Kids will be perfectly happy using just one colour with a few brushes, then flipping the brush for some fun sgraffito (which means “scratching”).
 You can almost hear the word graffiti within it — a nod to its origins when marks and words were scratched into the walls of ancient buildings.

-In the end, it’s not just a painting — it’s a shared memory of cooperation, communication, fun, learning and creativity.
+In the end it’s a shared memory of cooperation, communication, fun, learning and creativity.

 FREE Guide + Mini Course: Learn the Easiest Way to Run a Collaborative Art Project